tejaswigowda/ame470570Spring2021/imageLibApp/README.md

 ## Usage

-1. Edit `server.js` to add the right mongoURL.
+1. Edit `server.js` to add the right mongoURL and bucket name.
 2. Edit `public/script.js` to add the right bucketURL.
 3. Make sure you have the right `credentials.json` (delete `.gitignore`).
 4. `node server.js`